SbirciogBogdan/SbirciogBogdan/README.md

 ### Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" style="max-width:100%;">, My name is Sbirciog Bogdan-Ovidiu.
 ---
-25 Years Old
+26 Years Old

 ---
+Junior Software Developer at Asseco SEE.

-Curently student at CodeCool, specializing in .NET Technologies, on the process of learning the depth of React, also worked with the technologies listed in the **toolbox** below.
+Former student at CodeCool, specializing in .NET Technologies, on the process of learning the depth of React, also worked with the technologies listed in the **toolbox** below.

 ---